weeeol/Text_Editor/README.md

 1. Core Features

 New File: Creates a new empty document.Clears any existing content in the current document.
 Save: Saves the current document to a file.
 Allows the user to specify the file name and location.
 Undo: Reverts the last editing action performed.
 Supports multiple undo levels.
 Redo: Reverses the last undo action.
 Supports multiple redo levels.

 2. Editing Options

-Bold:
-Applies bold formatting to the selected text.
+Bold: Applies bold formatting to the selected text.
-Italic:
-Applies italic formatting to the selected text.
+Italic: Applies italic formatting to the selected text.

 3. Appearance

-Dark Mode:
-Switches the application's color scheme to a dark theme.
+Dark Mode: Switches the application's color scheme to a dark theme.
 Improves readability in low-light environments.

 4. User Interface (UI)

-Intuitive Design:
-Easy-to-navigate interface with clearly labeled buttons and menus.
+Intuitive Design:Easy-to-navigate interface with clearly labeled buttons and menus.
-Text Area:
-Main area for text input and editing.
+Text Area:Main area for text input and editing.
-Menu Bar:
-Contains options for file operations (New, Save), editing (Undo, Redo), formatting (Bold, Italic), and appearance (Dark Mode).
+Menu Bar:Contains options for file operations (New, Save), editing (Undo, Redo), formatting (Bold, Italic), and appearance (Dark Mode).
-Toolbar:
-Provides quick access to frequently used functions (New, Save, Undo, Redo, Bold, Italic).
+Toolbar:Provides quick access to frequently used functions (New, Save, Undo, Redo, Bold, Italic).

 5. Usage

 Create a New File: